 How do you start a bodybuilding journey?
-Both men and women have long wanted a muscular body for thousands of years.
+For thousands of years, both men and women have long wanted a muscular body.
 Going back through history, we find muscular sculptures in Rome of powerful men, all of whom look like bodybuilders.

-There is hardly a hero in the movies or TV that doesn’t boast a muscular body on the big screen.
+There is hardly a hero in the movies or on TV that doesn’t boast a muscular body.
 Muscles convey authority, power, discipline, hard work, and capability.
 Also, they make you look like an alpha male or female.

 If nothing else, a muscular physique is admirable, desirable, and attractive.
 But how can you attain this type of build?
 The answer lies in bodybuilding.
 When you try to lose fat or build muscle, you are bodybuilding.
 Thus, everyone who is trying to get into shape is bodybuilding.

-If you’re new to the world of weightlifting or bodybuilding, you probably don’t have the slightest idea of where to begin.
+If you’re new to weightlifting or bodybuilding, you probably don’t have the slightest idea of where to begin.
 Don’t feel bad.
 Even the actors and bodybuilders with the most impressive physiques had to start from scratch.
 We’re here to help.

 Please keep reading for our top 11 tips for starting your bodybuilding journey.

-1. Identify your body type and dietary needs before you do anything else.
+1. Identify your body type and dietary needs before doing anything else.